Click here for instructions on how to join the WEAVE Science Team and guidelines for existing Science Team members.

 Its wide-ranging science goals cover various fields of Galactic and extragalactic astronomy.
 There are currently eight independent WEAVE surveys planned, each with their own dedicated Science Teams, that will use a large fraction of 5 years of WHT time.
 WEAVE, with its nearly 1000-fibre MOS mode and IFU modes, will also be accessible to the wider astronomical community through open competition outside of this time.

 A short overview of each of the planned WEAVE surveys is provided below, starting from surveys focusing on the nearby Universe and extending towards higher redshifts.

 Galactic Archaeology (GA) (Team Lead: Vanessa Hill)

 The Milky Way (MW) is the only galaxy for which we can determine a precise chemo-dynamical formation and evolutionary history.
-The Gaia satellite is set to revolutionise the study of the MW and its satellite companions by delivering photometry, 3-D positions, and proper motions for more than a billion stars brighter than G = 20 within five years of its launch in late 2013.
+The Gaia satellite is revolutionising the study of the MW and its satellite companions by delivering photometry, 3-D positions, and proper motions for 1.8 billion stars brighter than G = 20.8.

-Fully exploiting Gaia data requires obtaining accurate radial velocities and elemental abundances for stars that are too faint for Gaia's Radial Velocity Spectrometer (RVS).
-For stars with V magnitude fainter than 15.5 (radial velocities) or V fainter than 12 (elemental abundances), WEAVE's Galactic Archaeology survey will provide exactly such data, enabling the determination of fundamental Galactic parameters (mass, mass assembly over time, etc.), the origin of the thick stellar disk, identifying/characterising streams of stars in the Galaxy's halo to understand the fraction of the halo originating in accreted systems, and performing fundamental galaxy-dynamics experiments to understand the rôle of non-axisymmetries in disk substructures.
+Fully exploiting the Gaia data requires obtaining accurate radial velocities and elemental abundances for stars that are too faint for Gaia's Radial Velocity Spectrometer (RVS).
+For stars with V magnitude fainter than 15-16 (radial velocities) or V fainter than 12 (elemental abundances), WEAVE's Galactic Archaeology survey will provide exactly such data, enabling the determination of fundamental Galactic parameters (mass, mass assembly over time, etc.), the origin of the thick stellar disk, identifying/characterising streams of stars in the Galaxy's halo to understand the fraction of the halo originating in accreted systems, and performing fundamental galaxy-dynamics experiments to understand the rôle of non-axisymmetries in disk substructures.